dstroe/Homework-1/README.md

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)

-I would actually recommend Robinhood to offer the option to pay for commission but not longer have the payment for order flow which is a controversial aspect of the brokerage.
+I would actually recommend Robinhood to offer traders the option to pay for commission but no longer have the payment for order flow which is a controversial aspect of the brokerage.

 * Why do you think that offering this product or service would benefit the company?

-It would add more flexibility to the platform while maintain its staple of having the option to have all of your trades executed on zero commission.
+It would add more flexibility to the platform while maintaining its staple of having the option to have trades executed on zero commission.

 * What technologies would this additional product or service utilize?

-Nothing over what is already currently used in Robinhood would likely take some talented coders to make the interface simple while also allowing those who want to stay completely commission free the ability to keep the current platform with minimal or no changes.
+Nothing over what is already currently used in Robinhood.
+It would likely take some talented coders to make the interface simple while also allowing those who want to stay completely commission free the ability to keep the current platform with minimal or no changes.

 * Why are these technologies appropriate for your solution?

-There’s not really any additional technologies that are needed for this solution.
+No additional technologies are needed for this solution.

 Sources:
 -Wikipedia